How Much Equity Do Gig Harbor Homeowners Have Right Now?

 They post one blurry photo on Facebook with the caption: “Check out this beauty!”
 (No price, no details, no strategy… just vibes.)

 And then they cross their fingers like they’re trying to win the lottery with a coupon and a prayer.
-That’s not what I do.

 When it comes to marketing your home, I don’t just “post it on social media” and hope the universe is feeling generous.
 I run a full-blown digital spotlight show, the kind with intentional strategy, targeted reach, engaging content, and polished presentation that makes buyers pause mid-scroll and think: